Travis McHenry: Micronations

 In 2001, while a seaman in the United States Navy, McHenry founded the micronation of Westarctica.
 In 2004, he appointed himself ruler of a territory of 620,000 square miles he called the Grand Duchy of Westarctica located, in the Marie Byrd Land region of Antarctica.
 He has said that this took advantage of an apparent loophole in the Antarctic Treaty System.
 In 2006, after learning that McHenry had been communicating with foreign governments asking them to recognize the nation, the Navy required him to abdicate.
 As of August 2018, Westarctica claims a population of 2,356 citizens (none of whom actually live there), and McHenry still calls himself its Grand Duke.

+The director, cast (including McHenry), and producers of "Micronations" walk the Tribeca red carpet.

 In 2009, after McHenry left the military, he acquired a few acres of rural desert land in Southern California from his family, and founded Calsahara.
 McHenry later expanded it to cover 117 acres.
 A 2015 profile in Los Angeles magazine described the project as good-natured.
 In October 2017, McHenry's two micronations were linked when Calsahara was "annexed" by Westarctica.

 Sometime before 2011, McHenry changed the name of Westarctica from "Grand Duchy of Westarctica" to "Protectorate of Westarctica."
 In 2014, McHenry made Westarctica into a non-profit organization that advocates for protection of Antarctic wildlife and for the study of climate change.